WA state ferries free for people 18 and under starting Saturday

 Starting Saturday, trips on Washington state ferries will be free for children and teens 18 and under.

-Earlier this month, bus and other transit fares were lifted for young transit riders in most of Washington.
+Earlier this month, bus and other transit fares were lifted for young riders in most of Washington.

 It’s part of a move by agencies across the state toward providing free rides for people 18 and under.